RHInception/re-docs/workers/reworkerfunc.rst

 This plugin allows you to run any number of func worker instances.
 Each instance is configured to allow for calling specific func module commands through it.
-However, this requries configuration before it can work.
+However, this requires configuration before it can work.

 .. note::